stevomatthews/Spoon-Knife/test-toc.md

-When two parties attempt to connect in **Rendezvous** mode, they are considered to be  equivalent: Both are connecting, but neither is listening, and they expect to be  contacted (over the same port number on each party) only by exactly the same party that they try to connect to.
+When two parties attempt to connect in **Rendezvous** mode, they are considered to be  equivalent: Both are connecting, but neither is listening, and they expect to be  contacted (over the same port number for both parties) specifically by the same party with which they are trying to connect.
 Therefore, it's perfectly safe to assume that, at  some point, each party will have agreed upon the connection, and that no induction-conclusion phase split is required.
 Even so, the Rendezvous handshake process is more complicated.

 The basics of a Rendezvous handshake are the same in HSv4 and HSv5 — the description of the HSv4 process is a good introduction for HSv5.
-However, HSv5 has more data to exchange and more conditions to be taken into account, making the process more complicated.
+However, HSv5 has more data to exchange and more conditions to be taken into account.

 [Return to top of page](#srt-handshake)

 ### HSv4 Rendezvous Process

-In the beginning, each party is sending an SRT control message of type `UMSG_HANDSHAKE` to the other, with the following fields:
+Initially, each party sends an SRT control message of type `UMSG_HANDSHAKE` to the other, with the following fields:

 - **Version:** 4 (HSv4 only)
 - **Type:** `UDT_DGRAM` (HSv4 only)
 - **ReqType:** `URQ_WAVEAHAND`
-- **ID:** Agent's socket ID
+- **ID:** Socket ID of the party sending this message
 - **Cookie:** 0

 When the `srt_connect()` function is first called by an application, each party